yumengdong/Deep_Learning_Coursera/README.md

   - Build a deep neural network to recognize numbers in sign language using TensorFlow framework

 ## Course 3.
 Structuring Machine Learning Projects

+- <A href = 'http://htmlpreview.github.io/?https://github.com/yumengdong/Deep_Learning_Coursera/blob/master/Structuring%20Machine%20Learning%20Projects/Bird%20recognition%20in%20the%20city%20of%20Peacetopia%20(case%20study).html'> Bird recognition in the city of Peacetopia (case study) </A><BR>
   - Use human-level perform to define the key priorities in ML projects
   - Define the evaluation metrics for ML algorithm
   - Correctly choose train/dev/test split of the dataset

+- <A href = 'http://htmlpreview.github.io/?https://github.com/yumengdong/Deep_Learning_Coursera/blob/master/Structuring%20Machine%20Learning%20Projects/Autonomous%20driving%20(case%20study).html'> Autonomous driving (case study) </A><BR>
   - Understand what multi-task learning and transfer learning, and end-to-end learning
   - Recognize bias, variance and data-mismatch by looking at the performances of your algorithm on train/dev/test sets